How to Look Expensive on a Budget

 How to Look Expensive on a Budget Without Buying More

 There's a woman you've seen before.
 At a coffee shop, maybe, or passing you on the street.
 She's not wearing anything flashy.
-No visible logos No trend piece you'd recognize from this season.
-But something about her looks put together in a way that costs.
+No visible logos and no trend piece you'd recognize from this season.
+But something about her looks polished, even though you cannot immediately explain why.

 You probably assumed she has money.
 She might not.

 Learning how to look expensive on a budget isn't about faking wealth.
 It's about understanding what the eye actually reads as "expensive," and it's not the price tag.
-It's fit.
-It's fabric weight.
-It's the absence of noise.
+It usually comes down to a few details most people overlook.

 Here's what that actually looks like in practice.